-- Develop methodologies to perform cost-benefit analyses of physical trading infrastructure. - Where-in terms of location and sectors- are the marginal returns of infrastructure the highest? - What policies can improve the processes of customs collection?
-How can corruption at the border be reduced? - What trade facilitation services can significantly increase trade flows?
+- Develop methodologies to perform cost-benefit analysis of physical trading infrastructure - Where-in terms of location and sectors-are the marginal returns of infrastructure the highest? - What policies can improve the processes of customs collection?
+How can corruption at the border be reduced? - What trade facilitation services can significantly increase trade flows? - How can intra-national trade infrastructure be expanded to increase the equal distribution of gains from trade?

-2. Export promotion
+Export promotion